Hello and welcome to today’s post! Today I have a review as well as two giveaways to show everyone!

-It took me a couple chapters to really get into the novel, but once got into it, I really enjoyed it.
+It took me a couple of chapters to really get into the novel, but once I got into it, I really enjoyed it.
 I loved the family dynamics between Penny and her father.
-We got to see how their relationship evolved as the time went by and we learned more about each character.
+We got to see how their relationship evolved as time went by and we learned more about each character.

 The thing I loved the most about this book is it’s about self-discovery.
 Penny feels as if her future is already decided for her: go to community college after graduating high school, take over her father’s cafe, and probably get married to Logan.
 As she goes to the theatre camp and becomes friends with some of the other teenagers, she starts to question her future.
 That’s perfectly normal as most teenagers don’t know what they’re going to do when they grow up or their future ends up being something totally different than what they imagined.
 I just really liked that this story showed that.
-Showed the indecision and how she comes to terms with it.
+It showed the indecision and how she comes to terms with it.

 I also liked how Logan and Chase represent different aspects/parts of her life.
 Logan represents the part that feels obligated to stay and take over the cafe, and Chase represents her love for acting and the unknown future in front of her.